huyvu38/Connection-Space/README.md

    1. Add friend/Delete friend/Block user/Unblock user

     The client first needs to type the username of other people and click to the any button that they want.
 The server will then check if that client can do that action and update any important changes to the database.

    2. View other user profile

-   If the client writes the username in the database and not in the block list, another Frame will appear and let them view another user's information like age, gender, nationality, job, or hobby.
+   The client first needs to type the username, and another Frame will appear if no users block each other.
+Then the client can view another user's information, like age, gender, nationality, job, or hobby.

    3. Send Message